ProxsysRx’s process for recovering lost 340B savings and revenue

 We know how complicated 340B ESP’s requirements are, and how difficult it is to determine the necessary minimum information required — particularly when you consider how difficult it is to find a complete, up-to-date list of impacted National Drug Codes (NDCs, which are identifier codes for drugs used by the FDA) required for reporting inclusion.
 Which is why we’ve developed a reliable process for scrubbing reports — from the TPAs used by the health systems we serve — before they’re submitted.

-We submit the NDCs only from manufacturers that impose 340B pricing restrictions that are contingent on data reporting, and here’s why: As we mentioned earlier, the 340B ESP website is owned by a man with a long history of drug-industry advocacy — and under the website’s Terms Of Use, his corporation (Second Site) uses the non-required data you submit to influence even more manufacturers to require data submission through its website.
+We submit the NDCs only from manufacturers that impose 340B pricing restrictions that are contingent on data reporting, and here’s why: As we mentioned earlier, the 340B ESP website is owned by a man with a long history of drug-industry advocacy — and under the website’s Terms Of Use, his corporation (Second Site) uses the non-required ESP data you submit to influence even more manufacturers to require data submission through its website.

 3. Do NOT trust 340B ESP to restore prices on its promised scheduling.